dwyl/learn-elixir/code-reuse-hexpm.md

 but that could not be further from the truth.
 Documentation is at least _30%_ of the project.
-Even if you are the only person who will "consume" the reuseable code, it still pays to write _comprehensive_ documentation.
+Even if you are the only person who will "consume" the reusable code, it still pays to write _comprehensive_ documentation.
 The _relatively small_ investment pays handsomely
 when you return to the code in a week/month/year